maopeng2018/FPBC_TF_prediction/README.md

-This project is about "Discovery of novel plant biomass conversion associated fungal transcription factors using a network-based approach"
+This project is about "Discovery of novel plant biomass conversion (PBC) associated fungal transcription factors using a network-based approach"

 Following steps are required to perfrom the prediction:

-Step 1: Collection a large set of transcriptome data.
-In this case, the related transcriptome data for Aspergillus niger and Neurospora crassa have been prepared and normalized.
+Step 1: Collection a large set of transcriptome data and annotation for PBC related genes (CAZy, sugar metabolic and transporters).
+In this case, the related files for Aspergillus niger and Neurospora crassa have been prepared.

 Step 2: Inferencing gene regulatory networks (GRNs) from transcriptome data: